leftshifters/excel-parser/README.md

 * worksheet - Worksheet name or Id to parse.
 If nothing specified then default is 0 and parsed all the worksheets.
 * skipEmpty - boolean `true` or `false`.
 Pass true if want to skip empty cells from spreadsheet.
+* skipEmptyLines - boolean `true` or `false`.
+Pass false if you want to keep empty lines from spreadsheet.
+Default is `true`.
 * searchFor - Object with `term` and `type` values.
 If you want to get limited matching rows from spreadsheet then add the matching string array and one of the following search type.
 ** 'strict' is for the case sensetive and exact string matched.